Russian President Vladimir Putin

 Putin remains popular in Russia because he restored national pride.
 In 2007, Time Magazine named him its Man of the Year.
 Putin successfully applied for Russian membership in the World Trade Organization in 2012.
 That sent a message to the world that Russia adheres to international trade rules.

 Putin's Pipeline Politics

 Russia's reserves will only supply another 20 years at current levels.
 It requires expensive investments to access further reserves in the frozen tundra.
-Putin needs to expand reliance on other industries, such as information technology, airplanes, and engines, where Russia has a competitive advantage.
+Putin needs to expand reliance on other industries where Russia has a competitive advantage.
+These include information technology, airplanes, and engines.
 Whether Putin can step up to the challenge remains to be seen.

 Putin's Drive to Make Russia a World Leader

 In 2013, Putin hosted the G-20 meeting in St. Petersburg.
-The discussion centered around whether the U.S. should send in missile strikes to warn Syria against any further use of chemical weapons, which were banned after their use in WWI.
+The discussion centered around whether the United States should send in missile strikes to warn Syria against any further use of chemical weapons.
+These were banned after their use in WWI.
 Putin opposed any military intervention against its ally Syria, which Russia supports with arms and trade.

 In 2006, he hosted the G-8 summit, using it to strengthen his role as world leader and to take significant steps to advance Russia’s economy.
 Before the event, Putin: